marcathw/Student-Grade-Classification-in-Machine-Learning-with-Python/README.md

-# 🎓 Predicting Student Grade Class (A–F) Using CatBoost and XGBoost
+# 🎓 Student Grade Classification Using CatBoost and XGBoost

-This notebook builds multi-class classification models to predict students' grade classes (A, B, C, D, F) derived from GPA values.
-Using tree-based gradient boosting algorithms, the project analyzes various academic, demographic, and extracurricular features to accurately categorize student performance.
+A group project that builds multi-class classification models to predict students' grade classes (A–F) based on GPA-derived labels.
+The analysis uses CatBoost and XGBoost with hyperparameter tuning and model evaluation to identify patterns from student academic, demographic, and behavioral data.

 ---

 ## 🔧 Features

 - **Label generation**: mapping GPA to grade class (A–F)
-- **Feature preprocessing and encoding** of categorical data
+- **Feature preprocessing and encoding** of categorical data.
 - **Multi-class classification** using:
   - CatBoost Classifier
   - XGBoost Classifier
-- **Hyperparameter tuning** with GridSearchCV
+- **Hyperparameter tuning** with GridSearchCV.
 - **Model evaluation** using:
   - Confusion matrix plot
   - Classification report (accuracy, precision, recall, F1-score)